Data availability statement policy

 Data availability statements should follow one of the following formats and should appear in their own section of the manuscript, between the Acknowledgments and the References.

 Data availability statement

 Choose one of the following five options:

-- The data that support the findings of this study are openly available at DOI.
+- The data that support the findings of this study are openly available.

-- The data that support the findings of this study will be openly available at DOI following a delay of XX months from the date of publication.
+- The data that support the findings of this study will be openly available following a delay.

-- The data that support the findings of this study are available from the corresponding author upon reasonable request.
-The data are not publicly available for legal and/or ethical reasons.
+- The data that support the findings of this study are available upon request from the authors.

 - Any data that support the findings of this study are included within the article.

-- Data sharing is not applicable to this article as no new data were created or analysed in this study.
+- No new data were created or analysed in this study.